Slice (TV channel)

-Slice is a Canadian English language specialty channel owned by Corus Entertainment.
+Slice is a Canadian English language specialty channel owned by Life Network, Inc., a subsidiary of Corus Entertainment.
 The channel primarily broadcasts programming targeting young adult women, including comedy, reality, lifestyle, and true crime programming.

 It was launched on January 1, 1995, as Life Network under the ownership of Atlantis Communications.
 Atlantis was acquired by Alliance Communications in 1998 and Life Network was relaunched as Slice on March 5, 2007.
 In 2008, Canwest and Goldman Sachs acquired Alliance Atlantis, and the channel's ownership was later sold to Shaw Media in 2010, and ultimately, Corus in April 2016.

 History

 As Life Network

 In June 1994, Your Channel Television Inc., a company majority owned by Atlantis Television Ventures Inc. (Atlantis Communications), was granted a television broadcasting licence by the Canadian Radio-television and Telecommunications Commission (CRTC) for a channel called YOU: Your Channel, described at the time as broadcasting "programming consisting of documentaries and information programming."
 The channel proposed programming grouped into five themes, "Habitat" stressing programming for the home and environment; "Bodyworks" covering fitness, health and nutrition; "Food Plus" including programs related to cooking and food; "Explorations" dealing with travel, adventure and nature; and "Relationships" focusing on parenting, childcare, careers and personal relationships."

 The channel was launched on January 1, 1995, as Life Network.
 The channel broadcast programs in themes focusing on such areas as food, gardening, and home design.
 The success of these strands ultimately enabled Atlantis and its successors to launch dedicated channels focusing on these subjects, HGTV and Food Network, based on the similar American channels owned by Scripps Networks.

 In June 1998, Atlantis Communications announced that it planned to merge with Alliance Communications, another television and film producer and broadcaster, owners of History Television and Showcase at the time, to form a new company called Alliance Atlantis Communications.
 The CRTC approved the merger in May 1999.